uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_programs.md

 ```
 mpiexec –np 16 -hosts compute1,compute2  ./myprog
 ```
 When running with srun under Slurm the executor does  _not_  require the `-np` flag; it computes the number of processes from the resource request.
 It is also aware of the hosts assigned by the scheduler.
 ```
 srun ./myprog
 ```
 ### Message Envelopes

+Just as a letter needs an envelope with a unambiguous address, a message needs to be uniquely identified.
+The _message envelope_ provides that identification.
+It consists of several components.

 A _communicator_ is an object that specifies a group of processes that will communicate with one another.
 The default communicator is
 `MPI_COMM_WORLD`.
 It includes all processes.
 The programmer can create new communicators, usually of subsets of the processes, but this is beyond our scope at this point.

 In MPI the process ID is called the **rank**.
 Rank is relative to the communicator, and is numbered from zero.
-Process 0 is often called the *root process*.

 A message is uniquely identified by its
 - Source rank